destination-earth/DestinE-DataLake-Lab/README.md

 Install kernel my_env.
 Run the command:

-     python -m ipykernel install --name my_datalake_lab --user
+     python -m ipykernel install --name my-datalake-lab --user

-**Select the kernel my_datalake_lab from the top-right menu of these notebooks.**
+**Select the kernel my-datalake-lab from the top-right menu of these notebooks.**

-Users who already have a previous version of the 'my_datalake_lab' environment installed, should delete the kernel before running the steps above.
+Users who already have a previous version of the 'my-datalake-lab' environment installed, should delete the kernel before running the steps above.

-To delete the my_datalake_lab kernel please run the following command: 'jupyter kernelspec uninstall my_datalake_lab' from a terminal window.
+To delete the my-datalake-lab kernel please run the following command: 'jupyter kernelspec uninstall my-datalake-lab' from a terminal window.